-Reading newspaper and magazine articles will help you familiarise yourself with the style of passages in the BMAT.
+Reading newspaper and magazine articles will help you to familiarise yourself with the style of passages in the BMAT.
 You can use the articles to practise your skim-reading technique.
 You can also use them to practise critical thinking.
 While reading, ask yourself:

-You could also use A-Level critical thinking textbooks.
+You could also use A-level critical thinking textbooks.
 These textbooks have a range of exercises on reading passages critically.

 When you’re reading the passage, underline the conclusion in the argument.
 This will act as a reminder when you’re trying to work out assumptions or reasoning errors.